-If you have questions you can call the Health ACTION Line at 1-800-660-5853 and ask to speak with a Public Health Nurse.
+Download our Infant Sleep: What Parents Want to Know Resource.
+If you have questions you can call 1-800-660-5853 and ask to speak with a Public Health Nurse.

 We support all families in feeding their babies in a safe and nurturing way.
 Check out our Infant feeding page for more information.

-If you wish to discuss any questions or concerns call our Health ACTION Line at 1-800-660-5853 and ask to speak with a Public Health Nurse or Nutritionist.
+If you wish to discuss any questions or concerns call 1-800-660-5853 and ask to speak with a Public Health Nurse or Nutritionist.

 How Is Your Child Developing?

 The Nippissing District Developmental Screen (NDDS) is a checklist that gives you a snapshot of your child’s development.
 The checklist follows your child from one month of age to six years.
 It is a good starting point for discussion with your healthcare provider.
 Access the screens to see how your child is growing and developing!

 Enhanced 18-Month Well Baby Visit

 18-months is a milestone in your child’s development.
 A visit to your health care provider is important at this time.
 For this reason, Ontario funds a longer, more in depth visit with your health care provider.